 Oral exams for children are similar to ones for adults, but there are certain details that are specific for kids, and that’s what we at Children’s Dental Group specialize in.
-Our read this is committed to working closely with you to keep your child’s teeth and gums in an optimal state of well-being.
+Our how long does the xanax high last is committed to working closely with you to keep your child’s teeth and gums in an optimal state of well-being.
 And just as important, our entire staff has created a welcoming atmosphere at our office, so that your child will feel comfortable and at home.
 It is vital to cement good dental habits early on, and that is best supported by a dentist who understands the unique challenges of caring for a child’s dental health.

 The key to oral exams for children is to address the effects of plaque and tartar, and to remove them entirely.
 This is also true for adults, but children present some unique challenges, especially when it comes to sugar, the fuel for plaque and tartar.
 Without adhering to a strategy of good nutrition at home and limiting your child’s consumption of sugar, and brushing and flossing daily, our San Jose pedodontist may find multiple cavities in your child’s teeth.
 Even with visits to our office every six months, it takes teamwork to prevent cavities and gum disease, both of which are caused by plaque and tartar.